TWLL #11: A Worship Leader's Need For Deep Rest

 Giving Definition To Rest

 I think of rest as a combination of two things.
-Number one, it’s hitting pause on work- in a general sense, and then more specifically work that generates income.
+Number one, it’s hitting pause on work.

-Number two, rest is taking some of that down time to sit at the feet of Jesus.
+Number two, rest is taking some of the down time to sit with Jesus.
 And here’s why this is so important…

 Taking a break from work can be restful in a practical sense, but it doesn’t automatically mean that you’re resting in your spirit.

-The thing that will give you rest in your spirit (and mind, emotions, and body) is communion with Jesus- because communion with Jesus is what we were made for.
+The thing that gives you rest in your spirit (and mind, emotions, and body) is communion with Jesus- because communion with Jesus is what we were made for.

 What It Practically Looks Like To Rest

-All of the normal things we think of when we think of rest can be good- spending time with family, taking a nap, reading a book, catching a football game, etc.
+All of the normal things we think of when we think of rest are good and needed- spending time with family, taking a nap, hanging with friends, catching a football game, etc.

-Here are a handful of ideas you can use to help you rest on a deeper level…
+Here are a handful of ideas to help you connect with Him and give your spirit rest.

-Going for a walk and praying a Psalm is another great way to rest.
-You’re outside, which can be naturally restful on multiple levels (sun, air, exercise), and you’re also meditating on a passage of Scripture (feeding your heart with His Word), and you’re communing with Him as you pray the passage back to His heart.
+Going for a walk and talking with Him is another great way to rest.
+You’re outside, which can be naturally restful on multiple levels (sun, air, exercise), and you’re also expressing your thoughts to Him and listening for His heart.

 Finding And Guarding The Time To Rest

-Life is moving faster than ever and we’re “busier” than ever, thanks to technology (phones, social media, etc) - and more than ever it can be a fight to both find the time, unplug, and slow down enough to engage in meaningful rest.
+Life is moving faster than ever and we’re “busier” than ever, with technology (phones, social media, etc) - and more than ever it can be a fight to find the time, unplug, and slow down enough to engage in meaningful rest.

-With that said, here are a few thoughts to help you find the time and guard the time to rest...
+With that said, here are a few thoughts to help you find and guard the time to rest...

-1) Try to find a full day off, even if it looks a bit unconventional: maybe Friday noon to Saturday noon, you’re completely off.
+1) Try to find a day or even half a day off, even if it looks a bit unconventional: maybe Friday noon to Saturday noon, you’re completely off.
 Which still gives you Saturday afternoon if you need to do final prep for Saturday night/Sunday morning for church.

-2) Aim to unplug: I know it feels almost impossible, and in certain seasons you have to have your phone on, so your spouse or kids can reach you if need be...but still try your best to get away from your phone or other technology for even a few hours.
+2) Aim to unplug: It feels almost impossible, and in certain seasons you have to have your phone on, so your spouse or kids can reach you if need be...but what about going off the grid with your phone in airplane mode for a few hours?

 3) Throw together a loose list of things you can do during the down time/rest time: I know it sounds ironic to put even a loose schedule together- but sometimes having something written down will actually help us do what we want to do.

 4) Say no: As best you can, guard that time in the week.
-Say no to other things- even good things- in order to preserve that time.
+Say no to other things in order to preserve that time.

 Conclusion: